Darkeyessss/Darkeyessss.github.io/_pages/about.md

 - Patent pending: Agent-based retrieval-augmented generation system for detecting and evaluating open-source code in arXiv papers, utilizing GitHub APIs and abstract syntax tree similarity algorithms.

 # 🏃‍♂️ Hobbies
-- 🏸 Badminton: Played for approximately five years; member of the college team.​
+- 🏸 Badminton: Men’s Singles and Doubles Champion of the College.​
 - 🎸 Guitar: Served as the vice president of the Guitar Club.​
 - 🎤 Singing: Recognized as one of the top ten singers in the college.​